AiriXX/MalHub/README.md

 # MalHub
 MalHub is a program writen fully in Batch, which lets you download malicious software from a database.
-It has a lot of malware types to choose from like Worms, Trojans, Malware and other malicious software
+Having a lot of malware types to choose from like Worms, Trojans, Ransomware and other malicious stuff.
+MADE FOR EDUCATIONAL PURPOSES ONLY AND SHOULD ONLY BE TESTED IN SAFE ENVIRONMENTS LIKE VIRTUAL MACHINES.
+All malware was taken from repo's available on github and is open-source (Do not share MalHub, only the malicious software can be shared)
+Currently it only has 4 types of malicius software
+- Ransomware
+- Worms
+- Trojan's
+- Unknown (unidentified)
+  Planning to add:
+  -RAT's
+  -apk's
+  -jokes
+  -modern
+  -phishing
+  -enderware
+  -fakescanners
+  and a lot more